ccf-tfehlmann/ibdplexus/vignettes/risk-summary.md

+# RISK Summary Table

 The [RISK
 cohort](https://www.crohnscolitisfoundation.org/research/current-research-initiatives/pediatric-risk-stratification)
-is a closed observational prospective cohort study which enrolled pediatric (&lt;16 years old) patients within 30 days of a suspected of a Crohn’s Disease diagnosis.
+is a closed observational prospective cohort study which enrolled pediatric (&lt;16 years old) patients within 30 days of a suspected Crohn’s Disease diagnosis.
 The final cohort enrolled 1,800 patients across 28 clinics in the U.S. and Canada, with a particular focus on the 913 children with a Crohn’s Disease diagnosis who were complication free in the first 90 days post diagnosis.
-Follow-ups including clinical and demographic data were conducted on a schedule every 6 months for a total of an 8 year follow-up period.
-Blood, stool and intestinal biopsies biosamples (at a regularly scheduled procedure at baseline) were collected at enrollment.
-Blood biosamples were collected every 12 months for a total of 3 years.
+Follow-ups including clinical and demographic data were conducted every 6 months for a total of an 8-year follow-up period.
+Blood, stool and tissue samples were collected at a regularly scheduled procedure at baseline.
+Blood samples were collected every 12 months for a total of 3 years.
 Molecular data including iChip genotyping, 16S rDNA sequencing, RNASeq (10M reads, 30M reads, from FFPE slides) transcriptomics, methylation epigenetics, whole shotgun sequencing metagenomics (viral, bacterial and fungal), proteomics, and serology have been generated from available biosamples.

 All data used in any RISK summary functions should be loaded using the `ibdplexus` R package `load_data` function. `risk_summary` is a function